alisaraa/alisaraa.github.io/_posts/2019-08-18-sql-where-clauses.md

 WHERE adoption_date > DATEADD(days, -30, current_date)
 and adoption_date < current_date
 ```
-I ran both queries (avoiding cached results) and found that the latter took less time than the former, although it was such a fast query it’s hard to quanify how big the impact is.
+I ran both queries (avoiding cached results) and found that the latter took less time than the former, although it was such a fast query it’s hard to quantify how big the impact is.

 If you can’t find a way to change your code in this way, try to filter before the function filter.
 So if I really couldn’t avoid using my function I could first cut the table down with: